rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    Without sudo, an error would occur from the above command such as:

    <pre>
-   npm WARN checkPermissions Missing write access to /...
+   npm WARN checkPermissions Missing write access to ...
    </pre>

    This is because the default npm folder is managed at the system level, not user level.

-   To avoid these permission issues, some recommend messing with permissions, as in:
+   To avoid these permission issues, some recommend higher permissions to folders, as in:

    <pre><strong>
    sudo chown -R $USER:$GROUP ~/.npm sudo chown -R $USER:$GROUP ~/.config
    </strong></pre>

-   More importantly, installation using Homebrew has created other issues, such as when upgrading, such as:
+   This may not be enough to address installation issues when using Homebrew such as when upgrading with command:

    <pre><strong>
    npm update npm -g
    </strong></pre>

+   <a name="AltFolder"></a>

+   #### Alternate folder #

    We can install the folder under a user's HOME folder, which is defined by the ${HOME} environment variable: